Evdawg/Project_3_Mosquito-borne_Diseases/README.md

 	- database was named 'Project_3'
 	- hostname remains as 'localhost', port remains as '5432'
 	- Update your specific username (may be defaulted as 'postgres') and password for local postgres server.
+2) Rename the modified "example_config.ini" to "config.ini".
-2) Run app.py and confirm API data outputs are correct.
+3) Run app.py and confirm API data outputs are correct in browser window.
 ```